- Gabapentin is one of the most commonly prescribed drugs in the U.S.

 - Cost: Cost is, unfortunately, a major factor when finding the right rehab program.
 Look for a facility that accepts your insurance and one that can offer grants, scholarships and a sliding fee scale to keep out-of-pocket costs within your range.

-- Success Rates: Many rehab facilities provide information about their success rates and offer endorsements from former clients.
+- Success rates: Many rehab facilities offer endorsements from former clients.
 Be skeptical of any program stating that they have 100% success rates.